 The City Council adopted a goal in 2015 to develop plans related to economic development and the 2016 Residential Survey identified Economic Development as one of the top priorities of respondents.

 A committee of volunteers was formed to develop an Economic Development Plan for the City of Kewanee.
 The committee members met roughly bi-weekly to work through past planning efforts and other ideas to develop the Economic Development Plan.
 Resolution #4994 to establish the City of Kewanee Economic Development Plan was approved on August 8, 2016.

 Both the Economic Development and Community Development Plans contain a recommendation to establish incentives for Economic and/or Community Development.
 The City Council recently adopted incentive guidelines for:

-Enterprise Zone Incentives Building Materials Exemption Certificate Instructions
+Enterprise Zone Incentives (BMEC) Building Materials Exemption Certificate Instructions

 Brownfields Targeted Assessment

 Facade Improvement Program Application

 Small Business Loan Program (COVID-19) Application